Dandoko/kloto/project_document.md

 # Kloto

+## Table of Contents
+Add table of contents here

 ## Project Description
 Kloto is an FPS portal simulator made on the Unity game engine.
 Players can explore two distinct maps through a first person perspective by teleporting